paroque28/DNA/README.md

 # Conclusions and Recomendations

-Opening a large .dna file can take a while
+* Opening a large .dna file can take a while, changing the implementation to 2-bit code would make smaller but unreadable to text editors.
+* Calling the random generation seed at the begining of the problem solves problems that cause the seed to be the same every run.

 # References: